-One acre of hemp grown in a single season (12-14 weeks), produces as much paper as up to 4 acres of trees which take years to grow.
+One acre of hemp grown in a single season (12-14 weeks) produces as much paper as up to four acres of trees, trees that take years to grow.

-Hempcrete combines hemp and lime to create a concrete-like material to build homes that are well insulated, pest resistant, fire retardant, and fully recyclable
+Hempcrete combines hemp and line to create a concrete-like material used to build homes that are well insulated, pest resistant, fire retardant, and fully recyclable.

-Hemp is the overall strongest, most durable, longest lasting natural soft-fibre on the planet.
+Overall, hemp is the strongest, longest-lasting, and most durable natural soft-fibre on the planet.